-We thank the following sponsors for making the Leadville Race Series possible.
+We thank the following sponsors for making the Blueprint for Athletes Leadville Trail 100 MTB possible.
 Whether local or national, we ask our participants and fans to look to these sponsors first for the services or products they provide.
 We truly could not host these amazing events without all of you.
-Our most sincere thanks to you all.
+Our most sincere thanks to you all!